The Golden Horde (band): History

 Regarded as some of the few musicians to stick so resolutely to their principles that they arguably did a disservice to their career, nevertheless, the band did attain some commercial success.
 Yet, that in itself has always been surpassed by the cult underground following The Golden Horde retain to the present day.
 More significant again is their influence across a variety of alternative musical acts, which continues to propagate further with the digitization of rare, unreleased, and live recordings, and performances.

 Their own music was inspired by such artists such as The Ramones, Scott Walker, Johnny Thunders, The Faces, The Byrds, The Velvet Underground, The Damned, Slade, The Rolling Stones, The Cramps, T-Rex, Big Star, and The Stooges.

+In 1982 the group featured thirteen band members on stage, progressing to a five-piece line-up as the sporadic project became a band proper.
 The first recording, the art punk, garage rock EP: Dig That Crazy Grave, was released in 1983.
 Followed by the first EP-album, The Chocolate Biscuit Conspiracy!, in 1984, and featuring spoken-word contributions from futurist and satirist Robert Anton Wilson.
 From this album, the single, "Young & Happy", was chosen as the theme song for the EuroSurf '85 championships.

 The Golden Horde's Des O' Byrne scored the music for the premiere performance of Robert Anton Wilson's "Wilhelm Reich in Hell" play, which debuted at the Edmund Burke Hall in Trinity College, Dublin.
 Wilson later went on to include 'The Golden Horde' (as a fictitious rock group performing at a music festival) in The Historical Illuminatus Chronicles.
 John Connor succeeded bass guitarist Donal Murray (1982-1985), and along with the addition of second guitarist, Sam Steiger, calibrated what was to become the most acclaimed line-up of The Golden Horde 1985–1994.
 The second EP-album ...in Reality, recorded throughout 1985, was released in 1986.

 Numerous BBC and RTÉ Radio Sessions were completed between 1985–1993, featuring Golden Horde originals as well as their own often eclectic choice of one-off cover songs.
-In 1988 they appeared at the "Eurorock (EuroSonic) Festival" in Groningen, Holland, whereupon esteemed journalist and music critic Wierd Duk wrote: "Apart from the solid Ramones-like rock'n'roll of The Golden Horde, the rest of Europe had no bands worth mentioning."
+Bernie Furlong parted ways with the band, in 1987, to pursue other artistic interests.
+In 1988, The Golden Horde performed at the "Eurorock (EuroSonic) Festival" in Groningen, Holland, whereupon esteemed journalist and music critic Wierd Duk wrote: "Apart from the solid Ramones-like rock'n'roll of The Golden Horde, the rest of Europe had no bands worth mentioning."
 That same night the Horde followed up their intense one-hour-and-forty-five-minute set performance at the festival with a second secret 'free' show at "Club Vera", in Groningen.
 Bootleg recordings of these shows circulate amongst GH supporters and collectors.

 The Golden Horde contributed to the Temple St Children's Charity Concert, performing along with The Dubliners and The Pogues.
 During this period the band played with acts such as The Fall, The Ramones, The Prisoners, The Damned, Johnny Thunders, Thee Mighty Caesars, The Cramps, The Pogues and The Nomads.